VENGENCE7/PySPY/README.md

 <h3 align="center">PySPY</h3>

   <p align="center">
     Python Script for gathering information of a machine and mailing it to a desired email.
-Can be used as a payload.
+Can be used as a payload to monitor Target and gather intel.
     <br />
     <a href="https://github.com/VENGENCE7/PySPY"><strong>Explore the docs »</strong></a>
     <br />